pieroproietti/penguins-eggs/README.md

 yolk as it is called - to stay on the subject of eggs - is a small local repository that is included in the livecd filesystem. yolk contains the minimum number of packages that are essential to use during the installation.
 Thanks to yolk, you can safely install the system without the need for an active internet connection.

 ## What distributions can I use?
-eggs was born on Debian strecth/buster, but it fully supports Debian from jessie to bullseye, Devuan beowulf, Ubuntu bionic, focal, hirsute and derivatives.
+eggs was born on Debian strecth/buster - actually I work mostly in bullseye - and it fully supports Debian from jessie to bullseye, Devuan beowulf, Ubuntu bionic, focal, hirsute and derivatives.
 I normally test on multiple distributions before releasing it.
 It has been used successfully on many derivatives in particular Linux Mint uma, LMDE 4 debbie, deepin linux, KDE neon, MX Linux and many others.

 eggs, generally, should work with all Debian, Devuan and Ubuntu derivatives.

 Some examples of iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/iso/).

 ## What architecture can I use?
-Up to version 8.0.30 I have released eggs for i386, amd64, arm64 and armel architectures.
+Until august 2021 - up to version 8.0.30 - I have released eggs for i386, amd64, arm64 and armel architectures.

-Since version 8.10 I was forced to drop the build for the i386 architecture because I encountered problems with the node8.1.17 version.
+Since version 8.1.0 I was forced to drop the build for the i386 architecture because I experiment unsurmountable problems with node8.17.0 the last version of node supporting this architecture.

 eggs can currently be used successfully and produces bootable ISOs for i386 and amd64 architectures.
-Versions for arm64 and armel can also be installed and work, but the ISO produced is not bootable.
+Versions for arm64 and armel can also be installed and work, but - at the moment - the ISO produced is not bootable.

 I am working on this and would need assistance and testers.